orkhaan007/Porsche/README.md

 Welcome to the Porsche Explorer Project!

-Explore the world of Porsche with our WPF-based application, where you can discover, customize, and stay updated on your favorite Porsche models.
+Explore the world of Porsche with our WPF-based & EF Core application, where you can discover, customize, and stay updated on your favorite Porsche models.

 ## Features